TriMas (NASDAQ:TRS) Releases Q2 Earnings Guidance

 TriMas (NASDAQ:TRS) issued an update on its second quarter earnings guidance on Thursday morning.
 The company provided earnings per share (EPS) guidance of $0.50-$0.57 for the period, compared to the Thomson Reuters consensus estimate of $0.45.
 The company issued revenue guidance of $205-$223 million, compared to the consensus revenue estimate of $213.58 million.TriMas also updated its Q2 2021 guidance to 0.500-0.570 EPS.

-TriMas (NASDAQ:TRS) last issued its earnings results on Thursday, April 29th.
-The industrial products company reported $0.40 earnings per share (EPS) for the quarter, topping analysts’ consensus estimates of $0.37 by $0.03.
-TriMas had a positive return on equity of 10.24% and a negative net margin of 8.64%.
-As a group, sell-side analysts anticipate that TriMas will post 1.5 earnings per share for the current fiscal year.
+TriMas (NASDAQ:TRS) last issued its quarterly earnings data on Thursday, April 29th.
+The industrial products company reported $0.40 earnings per share for the quarter, topping the Zacks’ consensus estimate of $0.37 by $0.03.
+TriMas had a negative net margin of 8.64% and a positive return on equity of 10.24%.
+Sell-side analysts expect that TriMas will post 1.5 earnings per share for the current year.

 TriMas Corporation manufactures and provides products for consumer products, aerospace, and industrial end markets worldwide.
 It operates in three segments: Packaging, Aerospace, and Specialty Products.
 The Packaging segment offers specialty polymeric and steel closure and dispensing systems, including dispensing products, such as foaming and sanitizer pumps, lotion and hand soap pumps, beverage dispensers, perfume sprayers, and nasal and trigger sprayers; polymeric and steel caps and closures comprising food lids, flip-top and beverage closures, child resistance caps, drum and pail closures, flexible spouts, and agricultural closures; polymeric jar products; integrated dispensers; bag-in-box products; aseptic closures; industrial closures and flex spouts; and single-bodied and assembled caps and closures under the Rieke, Taplast, Affaba & Ferrari, Stolz, and Rapak brands.